 So your triggers can be miles away from the trauma, but through the trigger system are directly related and do in fact make sense.

 Don’t feel like you’re not valid because you can’t identify the reasons why.
-Your mind is valid, as are you.” ~Maria Sellers
+Your mind is valid, as are you.”

 Here’s my example: I went into a panic once 15 years-ish ago because I lost a barrette.
 My co-worker couldn’t believe I was freaking out, but now in retrospect, I realize that I was having a flashback of the ORIGINAL trigger of losing my mother at birth.
-Dealing with loss for me is difficult and my repressed feelings are sometimes channeled through the insignificant trivia of life.
-Other might not get it, but I sure do!
+Dealing with loss for me is deadly difficult and my repressed feelings are sometimes channeled through the insignificant trivia of life.
+Others might not get it, but I sure do!

 I am sure we’d treat people a lot better if we only saw the world through their eyes.
 Things aren’t always as they seem.
 And sometimes I wonder if we get so annoyed by the small stuff to avoid having to face the big stuff.
 In any event, Emotional Intelligence suggests life and humans are so much more complicated than we thought and to give people a break.
 Know that there’s a very good valid reason for everything even if we don’t understand it.